rupeshv2121/SmartFlow_AI_Backend/README.md

 ## 🎯 Overview

-**SmartFlow AI Backend** is a high-performance Express + TypeScript server designed for the SmartFlow AI Traffic Management System, part of the India Innovate Hackathon project.
+**SmartFlow AI Backend** is a high-performance Express + TypeScript server designed for the SmartFlow AI Intelligent Traffic and Emergency Grid, part of the India Innovate Hackathon project.
 The backend serves as the central orchestration hub for:

 - **AI-powered traffic analysis** from YOLO object detection models
 - **Real-time traffic data ingestion** from multiple camera feeds